sjpt/metaballsWebgl/README.md

 The relatively rigid limitations of shader programming, especially in Webgl, mean there are some inherent inefficiencies.

 The spatial subdivision pass outputs a bitmap for each super-voxel, indicating whether each sphere does or does not contribute to that super-voxel.
 The bitmap is saved in RGBA float texture, 24 bits per float, 96 bits per texture position.
 We typically use 25x25x25 super-voxels.
-This means that the fill pass
+This means that the fill pass just has to process the bit for spheres that are not active in the super-voxel, but does not have to lookup the sphere position and compute its contribution to the potential.

 The final marching phase generates 5 triangles for every voxel.
-Most voxels have no surface and all the triangles are 'dummy' triangles with three 'dummy' vertices, almost no voxels use all 5 triangles.
+Most voxels have no surface and all the triangles are 'dummy' triangles with three 'dummy' vertices; almost none of the voxels use all 5 triangles.
 The shaders are written to minimize time spent handling dummy vertices and triangles; the purpose of the voxel relevance pass is to assist that.
-Nevertheless the intrinsic overhead (outside the shaders) of handling vertices and trianlges means that nearly 50% of the gpu time goes into handling these dummy triangles.
+Nevertheless the intrinsic overhead (outside the shaders) of handling vertices and triangles meanss that nearly 50% of the gpu time goes into handling these dummy triangles.

-The optimizations mean that the flow is highly non-uniform, and likely to behave very poorly on older gpus and gpus in many tablets and phones.
+The optimizations mean that the flow is highly non-uniform, and likely to behave very poorly on older gpus, and gpus in many tablets and phones.

 ### three.js note
 three.js is an excellent framework, but we have had some issues with this project, which is somewhat outside the normal use of three.js.